EiffL/eiffl.github.io/_pages/about.md

 **I am a CNRS researcher working at the intersection between Deep Learning, Statistical Modeling, and Observational Cosmology**.
 I am particularly interested in combining tools and methodologies from the field of Machine Learning (automatic differentiation, generative AI) with physical modeling for the analysis of Cosmological Surveys.

-I am currently co-Chair of the [LSST Informatics & Statistics Science Collaboration](https://issc.science.lsst.org) (LSST ISSC) and involved in the [LSST Dark Energy Science Collaboration](https://lsstdesc.org/) (LSST DESC).
+I am an active member of both the [LSST Dark Energy Science Collaboration](https://lsstdesc.org/) (LSST DESC), and the [LSST Informatics & Statistics Science Collaboration](https://issc.science.lsst.org) (LSST ISSC).

 <p>Between 2023-2024, I was an Associate Research Scientist at the <a class="reference external" href="https://www.simonsfoundation.org/flatiron/">Flatiron Institute</a> in New York City, where I was part of the inaugural <a class="reference external" href="https://polymathic-ai.org/">Polymathic AI</a> research group.<p>